Free Consultation

 Concierge medical practices, along with non-physician health and wellness entities, must navigate a complex set of federal and state legal requirements to operate lawfully and effectively.
 Some include:

-• Corporate practice of medicine (CPM): Non-licensed individuals or entities cannot control clinical decisions, as violations may lead to penalties.
+• Corporate practice of medicine (CPOM): Non-licensed individuals or entities cannot control clinical decisions, as violations may lead to penalties.

 • Privacy and advertising laws: Practices must comply with HIPAA and truth-in-advertising rules to avoid misleading claims about care quality or access.